 These days, a lot of entrepreneurs work from home.
 After all, it is not just about optimal comfort and productivity but also about saving money on tax.
-The overheads and set-up costs are lower compared to a rented office space.
+The overheads and set-up costs are lower compared to a rented office space, and working online isn’t equivalent to free money in 2018 – not like it did back in 2008 when throwing a website up got you business instantly.
 It can also help you save a lot of time that you might otherwise have wasted commuting.

 It was perhaps not a surprise that many successful entrepreneurs started their journeys from their home office.
 Steve Jobs, Steve Wozniak, and Ronald Wayne developed the first Apple computer in the garage of Job’s parents’ house and Jeff Bezos created Amazon from his garage in Washington.